Primovisto/Golfites-Golf-Community/README.md

 7. Finally, navigate to http://localhost:8000/ to view your app locally.

+<h2>Testing</h2>

+Manual testing was undertaken for this application.

 <h2>Author</h2>

 Edward Stack - This project was completed as part of Code Institutes mentored online program.